ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Showers and thunderstorms.
 Cloudy.
-Low around 54, with temperatures rising to around 61 overnight.
-West southwest wind around
+Low around 54, with temperatures rising to around 57 overnight.
+West northwest wind around
-         9 mph, with gusts as high as 20 mph.
-Chance of precipitation is 90%.<br></div>
+         6 mph, with gusts as high as 20 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Showers and thunderstorms.
 Cloudy.
 High near 54, with temperatures falling to around 50 in the afternoon.
-North northwest
+North wind 8 to
-         wind 10 to 15 mph, with gusts as high as 26 mph.
+         15 mph, with gusts as high as 26 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">